hanatharesh2712/ionic-native-sms-retriever-plugin-master-hash/readme.md

-# ionic-native-sms-retriever-plugin-master
+# ionic-native-sms-retriever-plugin-master-hash
-# Cordova SMS retriver Plugin
+# Cordova SMS retriver Plugin hash

-Cross-platform plugin for Cordova / PhoneGap to to easily retrive SMS for your APP without need permission of SMS_READ.
+Cross-platform plugin for Cordova / PhoneGap to to easily retrive SMS hash for your APP.
 Available for **Android**.

 ## Installing the plugin